 I stood down as CEO of Reward Gateway in September 2017 and spent a year in a new full time position as Founder.
 This gave me time to finish my first book, Build It : A Rebel Playbook for Employee Engagement where, along with my co-author Debra Corey, I tried to explain everything I’d learned about people and how to get the best out of them.

 I travelled a lot as RG CEO visiting our offices and customers around the world.
 Attempting to build Reward Gateway USA saw me spend three years living between London and New York and another two living between London and Boston.
 As a result of that I’ve developed an allergy to long-haul travel.
 It’s Europe all the way for me, regardless of the Brexit debacle.

-In 2020 I joined Tenzing Private Equity full time (which is four days a week for me) to help their portfolio companies to grow.
+In 2020 I joined Tenzing Private Equity full time to help their portfolio companies to grow.
 It’s a lovely team, well intentioned and together we’re trying to build a new type of PE firm that is founder-focused and entrepreneur led.
 I get to work with great people internally and also to build a wonderful network of kind, helpful and understanding entrepreneurs and specialists.

 On the personal front, I’m gay, happily married to a wonderful Danish guy, Kristian, for 10 years and we’re also in a committed long term relationship with a German textile designer called Noël.
 I’ve been living happily and healthily with HIV for over 27 years.
 So I guess I’m not the most conventional of guys in PE.
 Not that there’s anything wrong with being conventional – it’s just nice to have the odd alternative I think.